nicoalbanese/kirimase/README.md

 ### 1. `kirimase add`

-Initializes and configures the following packages for your Next.js project:
+Initializes and configures the following packages for your Next.js project, categorized into:

-#### a) Drizzle-ORM
+#### ORM

+- **Drizzle-ORM**

-- Based on your chosen database type (PostgreSQL, MySQL, SQLite), Kirimase sets up the required files for Drizzle-ORM and drizzle-kit to manage migrations.
+  - Based on your chosen database type (PostgreSQL, MySQL, SQLite), Kirimase sets up the required files for Drizzle-ORM, drizzle-zod for validations and and drizzle-kit to manage migrations.
   - Scripts are auto-added to `package.json` for immediate use of drizzle-kit.

-#### b) tRPC

-- Generates files to configure tRPC with the app router.
-- Provides client-side tRPC and scaffolds server-side configuration using the experimental server-invoker pattern.
-- Wraps the root layout in the tRPC provider.
+- **Prisma**
+  - Kirimase sets up required files for Prisma with zod-prisma for validations.

-#### c) Auth.js
+#### Authentication

+- **Auth.js**

   - Generates files for Auth.js (Next-Auth), including the latest Drizzle adapter.
 (For PlanetScale, references are excluded as it doesn't support foreign keys).
   - Generates a generic sign-in component for immediate use within your Next.js project.
   - Wraps the root layout with the auth provider and generates utilities for auth checks and redirects in your Next.js routes.

+#### Other

+- **tRPC**

+  - Generates files to configure tRPC with the app router.
+  - Provides client-side tRPC and scaffolds server-side configuration using the experimental server-invoker pattern.
+  - Wraps the root layout in the tRPC provider.

-#### d) Shadcn-UI
+- Shadcn-UI

   - Initiates the Shadcn-UI CLI designed for Next.js and installs button and toast components.
   - Inserts the toast-provider (`<Toaster />`) to the root layout for instant toast notifications in your Next.js app.

 Kirimase also adds relevant keys to your `.env` which you'll need to provide values for.